Pumpkin Patches and More.org

 • Pumpkin Patch ASP Fundraiser - pumpkins, pumpkin patch- already gathered from the field, tractor-pulled hay rides, parking provide free, picnic area, face painting

-• Ward's Berry Farm - Minimizes chemical and pesticide use, pumpkins, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, corn maze, tractor-pulled hay rides, prepicked produce, farm market, snacks and refreshment stand, restrooms, picnic area, farm animals, birthday parties, school tours
+• Ward's Berry Farm - Minimizes chemical and pesticide use, corn maze, pumpkins, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, tractor-pulled hay rides, prepicked produce, farm market, snacks and refreshment stand, restrooms, picnic area, farm animals, birthday parties, school tours

 614 South Main Street, Sharon, MA 02067.
 Phone: 781-784-3600.
 Fax: 781-784-1650.
-Email: wardfarm@aol.com.
+Email: [email protected].
 Directions: Ward's Berry Farm is located at 614 South Main Street in Sharon Massachusetts, We are located between Boston and Providence off of Route 95.
 Take Route 95 to exit 8 and head east toward Sharon, the farm is on the right after about a half mile.
-Coming from Cobbs Corner, take Route 27 north to Sharon center, go straight through the intersection and now you’re on South Main Street.
+Coming from Cobbs Corner, take Route 27 north to Sharon center, go straight through the intersection and now you're on South Main Street.
 Continue on for about 3 miles.
-Once you’ve past the farm fields, look for our yellow sign on the left.
+Once you've past the farm fields, look for our yellow sign on the left.
 And for a map to our farm, click here.
 Crops are usually available in June, July, August, September, October.
-Open: year round; January through March, we are closed on Tuesday and Wednesdays; We are open 5 days a week; Monday, Thursday and Friday 9 am to 6 pm and Friday and Saturday 9 am to 5 pm; April through December, we are open seven days a week from 9 am to 6 pm; Pick your own Strawberries approximately June 15 to July 4 and Blueberries July 4 to the end of August; Pick your own peaches starts August 15; The hay pyramid is available September 1; The Corn Maze opens around September 19; Pick your own pumpkin hayrides begin around September 19 and run on the weekends through October 30.
+Open: year round; January through March, we are closed on Tuesday and Wednesdays; We are open 5 days a week; Monday, Thursday and Friday from 9 am to 6 pm and Friday and Saturday from 9 am to 5 pm; April through December, we are open seven days a week from 9 am to 6 pm; Pick your own Strawberries approximately June 15 to July 4 and Blueberries July 4 to the end of August; Pick your own peaches starts August 15; The hay pyramid is available September 1; The Corn Maze opens around September 19; Pick your own pumpkin hayrides begin around September 19 and run on the weekends through October 30.
 We minimize use of pesticides and other chemicals.
 Payment: Cash, Check, Debit cards, Visa/MasterCard, Discover, AmEx.
 We also have an organic box buying program.
 Each week we arrange set boxes of organic fruits and vegetables for pre-ordering by club members.
-For information about our Organic Buying Club, please send an email to food4life@comcast.net.
-(UPDATED: March 09, 2009)
+For information about our Organic Buying Club, please send an email to [email protected].

 Suffolk County